 The best time to start partying

 The Carnival in Venice begins two Saturdays before Ash Wednesday and finishes with the Christian celebration of Lent, on Shrove Tuesday.
-La Festa delle Marie, a procession through the city held on Friday afternoon, is a foretaste of the festival.
-The official opening takes place on Saturday though, with the procession leaving La Festa delle Marie.
+La Festa Delle Marie, a procession through the city held on Friday afternoon, is a foretaste of the festival.
+The official opening takes place on Saturday though, with the procession leaving La Festa Delle Marie.
 During the weekdays the festival is not as bustling as one could imagine, yet it gets mad on the weekend.
 From Monday until Thursday there’s a lot of time to explore the city of Venice and just breathe in the magic.
 If what you want is the craziest and most vibrant party ever, don’t miss the finale weekend.

 Things to do during the Carnival

 If you fancy some glamour, you can join one of the elegant balls organized in hotels and various splendid halls.
-One of me most exclusive among them is Il Ballo del Doge (The Dog’s Ball), held in the wondrous palace of Palazzo Pisani Moretta and being a reconstruction of the masquerade ball from 18th century.
-On Saturday and Sunday you can also dress up and go to the opera house or a theatre, enjoy the shows and sparkling lights, soaking up the magical atmosphere.
+One of me most exclusive among them is Il Ballo del Doge (The Dog’s Ball), held in the wondrous palace of Palazzo Pisani Moretta and being a reconstruction of the masquerade ball from the 18th century.
+On Saturday and Sunday, you can also dress up and go to the opera house or a theatre, enjoy the shows and sparkling lights, soaking up the magical atmosphere.
 On Sunday a procession of gondolas with passengers in fabulous costumes and masks drifts down the canal.
 A typical way of spending time during the Carnival is simply strolling about the streets, visiting cafés, dancing on plazas.
-St. Mark’s Square is the heart of the Carnival, but you can also wander around other parts of the town, the festivities spreads across Venice.
-Calcio storico (a medieval form of football) matches are played, vivid parades walk through the city, street artists keep performing.
+St. Mark’s Square is the heart of the Carnival, but you can also wander around other parts of the town, the festivities spread across Venice.
+Calcio Storico (a medieval form of football) matches are played, vivid parades walk through the city, street artists keep performing.